Nick Senzel Player Props: Reds vs. Nationals

 Nick Senzel At The Plate

+- He has hit a long ball in 13.0% of his games this season, and 3.5% of his plate appearances.

-- In 27 games this year (39.7%), Senzel has picked up an RBI, and in eight of those games (11.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 39.1% of his games this season, Senzel has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.